 If you are staying near the beach in Tulum, that’s when it can get tricky lately.
-When looking where to stay in Tulum and you choose to stay on the beach make sure they have parking if not there are some lots but they are rather expensive.
+When looking where to stay in Tulum and you choose to stay on the beach, make sure they have parking.
+If not, there are some lots, but they are rather expensive.

 Article 152 & The Mexican Tourist Card

-This was to curb police bribes and you would pay for your ticket at the rental agency.
-However, it seems this program unsurprisingly never really took off.
+This was to curb police bribes, and you would pay for your ticket at the rental agency.
+However, it seems this program, unsurprisingly, never really took off.
 This program looks to have ended in 2014 or so.
-Regardless, when renting a car in Cancun in 2018 you will not need to worry about this law/program, you will handle any violations directly with the police.
+Regardless, when renting a car in Cancun in 2024, you will not need to worry about this law/program.
+You will handle any violations directly with the police.

-What to do if you have an emergency or accident
+What to do if you have an Emergency or Accident

-If you have an accident or any other emergency just dial 911 from your cell phone.
-If you are on a toll road or a major highway contact the Green Angels, which is similar to AAA in the USA.
+If you have an accident or any other emergency, just dial 911 from your cell phone.
+If you are on a toll road or a major highway, contact the Green Angels, which is similar to AAA in the USA.
 They are a bilingual fleet of green trucks (hence the name).
 You can contact Green Angels at 01-55-5250-8221.

 - Always have your rental agreement in the car

-- Always carry a valid drivers license
+- Always carry a valid driver’s license

-- Avoid excessive speeding, 10kph over the limit is generally tolerated, but a tourist is an easy target to be pulled over for minimal speeding for a bribe.
+- Avoid excessive speeding.
+10kph over the limit is generally tolerated, but a tourist is an easy target to be pulled over for minimal speeding for a bribe.

-Once you leave wifi the map will stay loaded and the navigation will work using your GPS which doesn’t cost anything.
+Once you leave wifi, the map will stay loaded, and the navigation will work using your GPS, which doesn’t cost anything.
 The only catch is you can’t get too far off track because the map only loads so far off the main route.
-Don’t worry if you’re prone to getting off track, if you do make a wrong turn you just need to get yourself back to the blue line and you’re good to go again!
+Don’t worry if you’re prone to getting off track.
+If you make a wrong turn, you just need to get yourself back to the blue line, and you’re good to go again!

-Scams to avoid while renting a car in Cancun
+Scams to Avoid While Renting a Car in Cancun

 The biggest and most avoidable scams while renting cars in the Riviera Maya come at the gas stations.
-In Mexico, it is common for the full-service attendants to fill your tank and they are known to scam people, even local Mexicans.
+It is common for full-service attendants to fill your tank in Mexico, and they are known to scam people, even local Mexicans.

-‘The wrong payment scam’ – This scam happens at the end of filling your car and you pay the attendant cash, they will quickly change out one of the larger bills you just gave them claiming you gave them too little money.
+‘The wrong payment scam’ – This scam happens at the end of filling your car, and you pay the attendant cash.
+They will quickly change out one of the larger bills you just gave them, claiming you gave them too little money.